edouardkoehn/WM_Atlas/README.md

 ```
 Once the pipeline is finished the data would be save in the ouput folder specified in the ```/clustering/config.yml``` file.
 ### Clustering individual
-This workflow produce a clustering on a unique subject.t has a command line interface.
+This workflow produce a clustering on a unique subject.It has a command line interface.
 You can get information on the argument of this worklfow using :
 ```bash
 /Code/MVetterli/WM_Atlas$  clustering_ind --help --help
 ```
 It would display the following informations:

 ```bash

  Workflow to produce the spectral clustering for a specific individual